jensrossbach/esphome-luxtronik-v1/README.md

 ```

 #### Time Select Component
-The Luxtronik component provides a specific time select component similar to the template time select component.
-It accepts user input, but can also accept the value from a sensor of the Luxtronik heating control unit.
+The Luxtronik time select component accepts user input, but can also update its internal value from a sensor of the Luxtronik heating control unit.
 In addition, a switch for an editing mode can be configured to prevent the value from being overwritten when the sensor is updated as long as the entries are still being changed without having sent them to the Luxtronik heating control unit.

 In addition to all the properties of the [datetime component](https://www.esphome.io/components/datetime), the following settings can also be configured.